 Monitoring and Review

-It is important that the success in delivering Stirling's Local Transport Strategy is kept under review.
+The success in delivering Stirling's Local Transport Strategy must be kept under review.
 We will produce Annual Monitoring Statements to keep the public informed of delivery, as well as undertaking regular programme and strategy reviews.

 LTS Key Indicators:

 - 2014/15 LTS Annual Monitoring Statement